kronostechnologies/design-elements/README.md

 - **Bug fixing**

 ### Templates
-We use issue and pull request templates to standardize the contribution process and improve communication in the repo.
+We use issue and pull request templates to standardize the contribution process and improve communication in the repository.

 When reporting a bug, requesting a feature or submitting a pull request, **please take the time to fill all relevant fields**.